Papa’s Hall of Love

 He smiled understandingly, “That’s not true, honey.
 Every one has their hall of love; you have yours too, in here,” he said, pointing to my bosom, “in your heart”.

 I have venerated papa.
-The one time I had ever shown irreverence was when once the rushiness of my adolescent blood in my veins got the better of my reason.
-I stayed up late drinking at house party at my friend’s.
+The one time I ever showed irreverence was when once the rashness of my adolescent blood in my veins got the better of my reason.
+I stayed up late drinking at a house party at my friend’s.
 Early morning, my head thumping, I tried to sneak in, but papa was dozing off on the couch by the door.
 He must have kept up waiting for me.
 He awoke at the creak of the door.

 “I am not your stupid little lily tree!”
 I shouted back at him.

 I ran to my room and shut myself in.

 At noon, mommy came knocking on my door and pleaded to be let in.

 “Your father has been sitting by the garden all day, Amma.
 He refused to come in,” said mommy.

 We both knew what that meant.
 When trouble brewed in his soul, he sought solace in the plants, in the spirits that resided in them, of the persons who loved him and whom he loved.
 It was as though they wrapped invisible arms around him and consoled him.